sailplatform/caliper-python/README.rst

 * requests -- (Apache 2 licensed)

+* tox -- (soft-dependency used only for tests, MIT licensed)

 To work with this package (maintain, use, run tests) you'll need to have these third-party packages in your local Python environment.

 Which platform
 --------------
-We developed `caliper-python` primarily using the Python 3.3+ platform; however, we've taken steps to make it portably usbale with Python 2.7 as well (using the `future` package).
-Changes to the code base should ensure the tests run clean under Python 3 *and* 2.
+We developed `caliper-python` primarily using the Python 3.4+ platform; however, we've taken steps to make it portably usbale with Python 2.7 as well (using the `future` package).
+Changes to the code base should ensure the tests run clean under Python 3.4 *and* 2.7.

 Build and install